spree/spree/guides/content/developer/tutorials/api_customization_tutorial.md

 Next, we will create the new controller `Spree::Api::V1:SalesController`, that inherit from `Spree::Api::BaseController` class.

-So, create a new file in the directory we just created called `sales_controller.rb` and add the following content to it:
+In the directory we just created add a new file called `sales_controller.rb` with the the following content:

 ```ruby